friendly-bits/geoblocker-bash/README.md

 ## **Extra notes**

 - All scripts (except -common) display "usage" when called with the "-h" option.
-You can find out about some additional options specific for each script by running it with the "-h" option.
+You can find out about some additional options specific for each script by running it with that option.
-- All scripts accept the "-d" option for debug
+- Most scripts accept the "-d" option for debug
 - The fetch script can be easily modified to get the lists from another source instead of RIPE, for example from ipdeny.com
 - If you live in a small country, the fetched list may be shorter than 100 subnets.
 If that's the case, the fetch and check_ip_in_ripe scripts will assume that the download failed and refuse to work.
 You can change the value of the "min_subnets_num" variable in both scripts to work around that.
 - If you remove your country's whitelist using the -manage script, you will probably get locked out of your remote server.